OasisDEX/summerfi-monorepo/sdk/sdk-docs/SDK API Reference.md

   fleetAddress: Address.createFromEthereum({ value: "0x........." })
 })

-// you can get token entity using chain namespace to get particular token entity
+// you can get token entity directly from the SDK
-// you can query by symbol or by address on a particular chain from our curated list const chain: [IChain](https://www.notion.so/SDK-API-Reference-v1-0-1-1c98cbaf47f88066b3b4d2ab5008c884?pvs=21) = await sdk.chains.getChain({ chainInfo: user.chainInfo }) const token: [IToken](https://www.notion.so/SDK-API-Reference-v1-0-1-1c98cbaf47f88066b3b4d2ab5008c884?pvs=21) = await chain.tokens.getTokenBySymbol({ symbol: "ETH" })
+// query by symbol or by address on a particular chain
+// from a curated list of supported tokens const token: [IToken](https://www.notion.so/SDK-API-Reference-v1-0-1-1c98cbaf47f88066b3b4d2ab5008c884?pvs=21) = await sdk.tokens.getTokenBySymbol({ symbol: "ETH", chainId: user.chainInfo.chainId })

 // create a token amount to deposit const amount = TokenAmount.createFrom({